 Penguin’s CBD products have absolutely no THC, and therefore there is nothing in any of our products that would impact your cognitive abilities or keep you from functioning at your best.

 It’s also important to note that not feeling high doesn’t mean that it’s not working.
 Some people describe the effects of CBD as being subtle, but giving them a feeling of wellness and calm.

 Taking too little CBD may have little to no effect on you.
 Additionally, the way it’s administered -- as a cream, oil, capsule or sublingually (under the tongue) -- can change how your body absorbs it and how it makes you feel.

 Many consumers report positive effects after taking CBD, including feeling relaxed and calm.
-Some people describe the sensation of taking CBD as feeling like their pain and anxiety have been lifted, as though they’d been carrying around a weight for so long that they forgot how heavy it was.
+Some people describe the sensation of taking CBD as being akin to having a burden lifted from their shoulders, as if they had been carrying around a weight for so long that they forgot how heavy it was.

 Each person will experience the effects of CBD a little differently.
 How CBD affects you will depend on the dose and frequency with which you take CBD, your diet and what you have eaten before you take CBD, as well as your metabolism, weight and any other medical conditions you have.

 There’s a lot of confusion over the differences between marijuana and CBD.
 The main difference starts with the chemical compositions of these substances and the effects they have on the mind and body.
 Marijuana is rich in THC, or tetrahydrocannabinol, the psychoactive component that makes you feel high.
 THC can account for as much as 40 percent of the total cannabinoid content.